MARICHAL MÉNDEZ FAMILY

 Camila Fernández Pérez and Domingo Méndez Suárez

-Don Domingo Méndez Suárez’s grandfather, Don Domingo Méndez Mora (1850-1925) moved from Vallehermoso to Hermigua where he married Doña Dolores Armas Trujillo and they settled in the family home that is now known as the Hotel Rural Ibo Alfaro
+Don Domingo Méndez Suárez’s grandfather, don Domingo Méndez Mora (1850-1925) moved from Vallehermoso to Hermigua where he married in 1869 doña Dolores Armas Trujillo and they settled in the family home that is now known as the Hotel Rural Ibo Alfaro

 Domingo Méndez Armas y Familia